OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 and cover parallel loops in a later tutorial.

 {% defn "Spawning" %} allows a function to be “forked,” or executed like a function call, except that the caller can continue to execute while the spawned function computes its result.
 For example, consider the fragment of C below.
-Spawning occurs in line 5, where the keyword `cilk_spawn` precedes the call to function `p_fib`.
+Spawning occurs in line 6, where the keyword `cilk_spawn` precedes the call to function `p_fib`.
-With a spawn, the instance that executes the spawn&mdash;the parent&mdash;may continue to execute in parallel with the spawned function&mdash;its child&mdash;instead of waiting for the child to finish, as would happen in a serial execution.
+With a spawn, the instance that executes the spawn&mdash;the {% defn "parent" %}&mdash;may continue to execute in parallel with the spawned function&mdash;its {% defn "child" %}&mdash;instead of waiting for the child to finish, as would happen in a serial execution.

 ```c#
 int p_fib(int n)